cpgeier/SantosNet/README.md

 Simple tools that I used to generate and run a model with VPilot and DeepGTAV.

 ## Requirements
-[DeepGTAV](https://github.com/ai-tor/DeepGTAV) must be installed and [VPilot](https://github.com/cpgeier/VPilot) must be in the same folder.
+1. [DeepGTAV](https://github.com/ai-tor/DeepGTAV) must be installed and [VPilot](https://github.com/cpgeier/VPilot) must be in the same folder.

+2. Keras, Tensorflow, Numpy, h5py

+2. A GPU with equal to or more than 6 Gigabytes of VRAM.
+A 980TI is barely able to run the program

 ## Files